rq/rq/docs/docs/job_registries.md

 # get StartedJobRegistry by queue
 registry = StartedJobRegistry(queue=queue)

-# or get StartedJobRegistry by connection
+# or get StartedJobRegistry by queue name and connection
-registry = StartedJobRegistry(connection=conn)
+registry2 = StartedJobRegistry(name='my_queue', connection=conn)

 # sleep for a moment while job is taken off the queue
 time.sleep(0.1)